Island hopping on the Aeolian Islands

 Across on the southwest coast of the island is a viewpoint called Quattrocchi.
 It literally means ‘Four eyes’ – because you will need an extra set of eyes or a panoramic camera to handle the broad sweeping vistas of stunning views.

-Quattrocchi viewpoint, Lipari, Aeolian Islands, Italy
+Quattrocchi viewpoint, Lipari, Aeolian Islands, Italy.

 Rocky bays and hidden beaches along the southwest coast of Lipari, with Vulcano and its steaming crater in the background.

-View to Salina, Quattrocchi viewpoint, Lipari, Aeolian Islands, Italy
+View to Salina, Quattrocchi viewpoint, Lipari, Aeolian Islands, Italy.

 The steep island of Salina

-The mountain in the foreground is Monte Fossa delle Felci, the highest peak in the Aeolian Islands at 962 metres.
+The mountain in the foreground is Monte Fossa delle Felci.
+At 962 metres, this is the highest peak in the Aeolian archipelago.
+It’s even taller and steeper than Stromboli!

 Volcanic features on Lipari

-A giant lava bomb, layers of ash & various volcanic deposits from different eruptions.
-There are eucalypt trees too! 🙂
+A giant lava bomb & various volcanic deposits from different eruptions.

-Kaolin quarry, Lipari, Aeolian Islands, Italy
+Kaolin quarry, Lipari, Aeolian Islands, Italy.

 Colourful rocks and gullies at the Lipari kaolin quarry.

-View to Vulcano, Aeolian Islands, Italy
+View to Vulcano, Aeolian Islands, Italy.

-View to Vulcano and its steaming crater.
+View from Quattrocchi to Vulcano and its steaming crater.

 Aeolian Islands: Vulcano